 When you have booked your flight, please complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.
-Chase Cui will meet you at the airport.
+A CIEE Beijing staff member will meet you at the airport.

 In general, passengers on international flights need to be at the airport at least 2-3 hours before departure.
 Be sure to leave yourself plenty of time for potential delays due to increased security measures.
 You will need your passport to check in and when you land, so have it available.